Resources for Child Care Providers

 - Finding other child care resources

 Federal and state governments can help families pay for child care.
 The families you serve may be eligible for this assistance, and you may receive this funding for services you provide.
-Read more about becoming a participating provider.

 Your state lead child care agency responsible for subsidizing child care programs can tell you if funds are available to help you start a new child care program or expand your existing one, and how to apply.
 Locate the lead agency in your state.